bhk/scam/README.md

 SCAM (Scheme Compiler Atop Make) is a compiler for a string-based Lisp/Scheme dialect.
 SCAM uses GNU Make 3.81 as its virtual machine.
 Each SCAM executable file -- including the SCAM Compiler itself -- is a makefile and a `bash` script.
-First invoked as a bash script, it invokes `make` to execute itself as a makefile.
+First invoked as a bash script, SCAM invokes `make` to execute itself as a makefile.

+SCAM supports arbitrary-precision floating point arithmetic.

 For more information: